iwarra/habit-tracker/client/readMe.md

    - responsiveness like hover etc
    - addNew cta hover style solution

+Main logic tasks:
+   - make habit context - DONE
+   - refactor the useHabits hook - Partially
+   - refactor the ValidationContext with React Hook Form and make it a custom hook instead?

 Remaining in Calendar:
 * Click a date and get all habits for the day